tommmb/aes-python/README.md

 # aes-python

-AES-128 implementation in pure Python.
+This is an exercise in secure symmetric key encryption, implemented in pure Python.

-Currently only supports ECB mode of operation.
+Currently only supports ECB mode, which is deterministic and not should not be used.

+TODO:
+Add CBC mode